TahaNili/ShahinBot/README.md

   - `/getgoal`: Show your current goal
   - `/setpref`: Set your preferences (per-user agent)
   - `/getpref`: Show your current preferences
+  - `/connect_google`: Connect your Google Calendar (OAuth, in development)
+- **Google Calendar Integration**: Connect your Google account, get an OAuth link, and receive a token for future calendar access (in development)
 - **Sentiment Analysis**: Detects emotions and responds empathetically
 - **Conversation Memory**: Maintains context using SQLite
 - **Group Support**: Joins groups and responds to mentions/replies